Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: Determining the law of a branch from the observable

 \subsection{Solution of the martingale problem}

 Next we will show that the fact that $M(t)$ and $N(t)$ are martingales implies that the law of the scaling limit of a single branch is \thekr.

 Remember that for SLE$(\kappa,\rho)$

-The process $U_t = e^{i \, \argu_t}$ is the driving process of Loewner equation of $\disc$ and $V_t = e^{i \, \argv_t}$ is the other marked point.
+The process $U_t = e^{i \, \arguu_t}$ is the driving process of Loewner equation of $\disc$ and $V_t = e^{i \, \argvv_t}$ is the other marked point.
 Notice that then

 which we call the stochastic differential equation of a (unnormalized) radial Bessel process with parameters $\kappa$ and $\rho$.
-Notice that by a time change we can get rid of one of the parameters.
+Notice that a linear time change could be used to eliminate of one of the parameters, which would then pop out as a parameter in the Loewner equation.